Chic Style Interior Design - - Key Features and Real Examples

 -

-Switch out basic cabinet handles or light switch plates for brushed brass or matte black varieties.
-Small tweaks to hardware can add a refined edge and help tie a space together.
-Focus on consistency by repeating finishes throughout the room for a cohesive look.
+Swap out basic cabinet handles and light switch plates for brushed brass or matte black ones.
+Small hardware tweaks add refinement and help tie the space together.
+Focus on consistency by repeating the finishes in the room for a cohesive look.

 -